scottjbarr/workerdemo/README.md

-# Workflow Queue
+# Worker Demo

-A demo showing how a few queues can be used together in a workflow.
+A demo showing how a few queues can be used together to acheive a single goal.

 The example has 3 queue workers running from binary, but you could run these workers separately.
 This would be a benefit to resilience and scaling.